fdammeke/greenfield-workshop/README.md

 > `openstack stack list`

-If it returns and empty line, continue, otherwise reissue the previous command.
+If it succeeds and returns and empty line, continue, otherwise re-issue the ```source``` command.

+Next, cd to the directory with the stack template.

 > `cd openstack-heat-templates/3-tier-lamp-wordpress`

 ### 3. Create the stack

-In the GUI, navigate to Orchestration - Stacks.
+In the Greenfield dashboard, navigate to Orchestration - Stacks.

 On the commandline, issue: